-3. The current global goal, established in the Global Immunization Vision and Strategy, is that, by 2010 or earlier, mortality due to measles will have been reduced by 90% compared to the estimated 2000 levels.
+2. The current global goal, established in the Global Immunization Vision and Strategy, is that by 2010 or earlier, mortality due to measles will have been reduced by 90% in comparison with the estimated 2000 levels.
 Global mortality due to measles has been reduced by 78%, from an estimated 733 000 deaths in 2000 to an estimated 164 000 deaths in 2008.
 All WHO regions have already achieved this goal, with the exception of the South-East Asia Region, but within that Region it has been achieved by all countries except India.
 In 2008, global routine coverage with the first dose of measles-containing vaccine reached 83%, an increase from 72% in 2000.
-In 2008, more than 110 million children received measles-containing vaccine through supplementary immunization activities3 in the 47 priority countries4 identified as having a high measles mortality burden in 2000.
+In 2008, more than 110 million children received measles-containing vaccine through supplementary immunization activities2 in the 47 priority countries3 identified as having a high measles mortality burden in 2000.

-1 See documents EB125/4 and EB125/2009/REC/1, summary record of the first meeting, section 5.
+1 See document EB126/2010/REC/2, summary record of the ninth meeting.